Donotalo/playground-8bjr8a2j/lessons/lesson04.md

 ## Find Architecture Specific Configuration Files

+U-Boot needs to be built for the hardware on which it will run.
+U-Boot needs to know what's available in the hardware side (device tree) and how to use them (drivers).
+Each hardware configuration is different.
+U-Boot source tree has configuration file specific to each of the hardware that U-Boot supports.
+These files are also referred as board configuration file.

 This part isn't mandatory if the board configuration file is known.

 U-Boot stores board specific configuration files in the `configs` directory.
 Let's list available configuration files for RISC-V: